gautamshrinivas/MindMaps/terraform.md

 import resources
 ----------------
 ** `terraform import <resource type> <resource-name> id `
-* we have to create an empty block git creadintioal to on that
+* we have to create an empty block git credential to on that
-* next do inti and plan and aply
+* next do inti and plan and apply

 * we get those resources into .state file
-* we can re construct the terraform body(code)
+* we can re-construct the terraform body(code)

-userdata
+user data
 ---------
 * user_data = `"${file("coammands.sh")}"`